Comedian Jon Stewart helps unveil bill to assist veterans exposed to toxic burn pits

 There are several different bills in Congress working to address the toxic exposure issue.
 What lawmakers are trying to do is bring them all together in an effort to get it passed much sooner because, for veterans suffering from exposure, time isn’t on their side.

-“Welcome to another exciting episode of when is America gonna start acting like the great country we keep telling ourselves we are?”
-Stewart said this week.
+Stewart has spent the last year urging lawmakers to pass comprehensive legislation that ensures veterans who were exposed to toxic substances while serving their country get help when they return.

-The comedian has spent the last year urging lawmakers to pass comprehensive legislation that ensures veterans who were exposed to toxic substances while serving their country get help when they return.
+“Welcome to another exciting episode of when is America gonna start acting like the great country we keep telling ourselves we are?” the comedian previously said.

 Stewart and 9/11 first responder John Feal, along with other veterans groups, joined House lawmakers on Wednesday to unveil a bill that would remove the burden of proof from veterans.
 That would mean they don’t have to prove they were exposed to a toxic substance while serving.